joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_proposal/enrich_proposal.md

 ### Purpose

-Creates enriched tables for the context `Proposal` enriching from ebdb and sorting hat.
+Creates enriched tables for the context `Proposal` enriching from EBDB, Sorting Hat and Rental Guarantee.

 ### Execution Interval